 NOTE: The above intervals are based on typical driving behaviors and scenarios.
-However, Model S should generally be serviced on an as-needed basis; depending on various circumstances such as driving behavior, usage, environmental conditions, etc., the above maintenance items may need to be replaced more or less frequently than specified.
+Depending on various circumstances such as driving behavior, usage, environmental conditions, etc., the above maintenance items may need to be replaced more or less frequently than specified.
 Additionally, the above list should not be considered comprehensive and does not include consumable parts such as windshield wipers, brake pads, etc.